HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 Add a new stream to the list multiStreamProperties.
 The stream must be added using this function instead of changing the list manually.

 #### protected void AddVideoContent(int playerIndex, string url)
 Add new content to a certain player.
-If the enableDRM variable is true, a video content with an empty license will be added.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
-The url is the link to the new video.
+If the **enableDRM** variable is true, a video content with an empty license will be added.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+The **url** is the link to the new video.
 Please, make sure the string is correct.
 This function supports local file paths.

 #### protected void AddVideoContent(int playerIndex, string url, string keyServerUri,  string token key = “empty”opt, string token value= “empty”opt)
 Add new content to a certain player and its respective key server uri and tokens if needed.
-The enableDRM variable must be true for using this function.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
-The url is the link to the new video.
-The keyServerUri is the license key associated with the url.
+The **enableDRM** variable must be true for using this function.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+The **url** is the link to the new video.
+The **keyServerUri** is the license key associated with the url.
 Please, make sure the string is correct.
 This function supports local file paths.

 #### protected void ChangeVideoContent(int playerIndex, int urlIndex, int resumePosition = 0, AdsProperties ads = null)
 Change the video’s url  of a certain player.
 The next playback will start paused.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
-The urlIndex is associated with the index of the element in the list of urls.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+The **urlIndex** is associated with the index of the element in the list of urls.
 The parameters **resumePosition** and **AdsProperties** are not supported for Android, please, let them in blank when using this function.

 #### protected void RemoveVideoContent(int playerIndex, int urlIndex)